msillano/tuyaDAEMON/tuyaDAEMON/README.md

 1) Since 2.2.0, all configuration data are in a `Global MODULE config´ node, with a friendly user interface, mandatory in any module, to make simple the configuration task. **_Refer to this _node info_ for up-to-date configuration instructions for each module._**
     - Only a few node-red configuration nodes still require the user direct setup: _mySQL, MQTT, tuya-smart-device_ (new devices).

-2)  _Global CORE config_ includes [`global.alldevices`](https://github.com/msillano/tuyaDAEMON/wiki/40.-tuyaDAEMOM-global.alldevices), a big JSON structure with all required information on all devices, that control the _CORE_ behavior on a device/dps basis. <br>
+2)  _Global CORE config_ node (since ver.
+2.2.2 in 'CORE_devices' flow) includes [`global.alldevices`](https://github.com/msillano/tuyaDAEMON/wiki/40.-tuyaDAEMOM-global.alldevices), a big JSON structure with all required information on all devices, that control the _CORE_ behavior on a device/dps basis. <br>
 Any [new device](https://github.com/msillano/tuyaDAEMON/wiki/50.-Howto:-add-a-new-device-to-tuyaDAEMON) must be added to it.
 To update/modify/edit this structure:
     - you can edit it directly using the `global CORE config` node, using the JSON edit facility.
     - you can export it to the file `alldevices.json` for backup or edit it using external editors (e.g. _Notepad++_ and _'JSON Viewer'_ plugin) and back with copy-paste.